Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/4_pdf_document_processing.md

 ## 3. Create Storage Account to host function source code

-Before deploying the function code itself, we also need an Azure Storage account so we can upload the source code and run remote deployment.
-Meaning, the code build and deployment will be happening on Azure vs on your local machine.
+Before deploying the function code, we need to create an Azure Storage Account to upload the source code and perform a remote deployment.
+This allows the code build and deployment to occur directly on Azure instead of your local machine.

-Run the command below to create the storage account, and storage the function storage account name to the **.env** config file.
+Run the command below to create the storage account and save the storage account name in the **.env** configuration file.

 {{< copycode lang="bash" >}}
 random_str=$(tr -dc a-z0-9 &lt/dev/urandom | head -c 13; echo)